martimmas/martimmas/README.md

 - ⚡ Fun fact: ...
 -->

+Palaeo Ice Sheet Modeller at the British Antarctic Survey

-I’m currently working at the University of St Andrews (UK) as a Postodcoral Researcher, focusing on [ice-ocean interactions in Greenland fjords](https://glaciology.wp.st-andrews.ac.uk/projects/fjordmix).
+I have previously worked at the University of St Andrews (UK) as a Postodcoral Researcher, focusing on [ice-ocean interactions in Greenland fjords](https://glaciology.wp.st-andrews.ac.uk/projects/fjordmix).
 My main research interests are:

 - 💻 numerical modelling
 - ❄️ 🏔️ glaciology (both modern and paleo time scales)